VasiLakos7/UniMap/README.md

                  │ HTTP (localhost:3000)
 ┌────────────────▼────────────────────┐
 │        Node.js / Express Backend     │
-│  Campus graph · Dijkstra · OSRM proxy│
+│  Campus graph · A* pathfinding · OSRM proxy│
 └─────────────────────────────────────┘
 ```

 - The **frontend** handles all map rendering, GPS polling, marker management, route polylines, and user interaction.
 - The **backend** owns pathfinding.
-It builds a weighted undirected graph from three data sources (OSM nodes, manually-mapped campus nodes, POI nodes) and runs Dijkstra's algorithm to compute the shortest path.
+It builds a weighted undirected graph from three data sources (OSM nodes, manually-mapped campus nodes, POI nodes) and runs A* to compute the shortest path.
 - For outdoor routes (outside campus), the backend proxies the public [OSRM](https://project-osrm.org/) API.

 ---